-As mentioned earlier, the Rodgers descendants believed that Ned fled Ireland for England and then went back to get his wife.
-This might be reflected in their information on the 1900 Census.
-When asked for their year of immigration to the United States, Ned said 1867 and Anna said 1870 ...
+As mentioned earlier, the Rodgers descendants believed that Ned fled Ireland for England and then went back to get his wife ...

 When I started working on Edward and Anna Rodgers' daughter Mary, she was mostly just legend.
 It went: "She was married to a Patrick Kelly and a Dudley Anderson, she was on stage, we had a picture of her with Lillian Russell."
 Well I haven't found any picture at all of her, but there is enough information to fill out the rest of the story.